Bobby Cain: Racing career

-Bobby Cain began racing Midgets near his home in Pennsylvania at age 16.
+Cain began racing Midgets near his home in Pennsylvania at age 16.
 He moved to stock cars, competing at Lincoln, Reading, Susquehanna, and Williams Grove Speedways.
 A move to Key West, Florida found him racing at Hialeah Speedway.
 By 1955, Cain had relocated to New York, becoming a regular at Fulton and Lancaster Speedways, while winning track championships at the Maple Grove (Waterloo) and Weedsport Speedways.

-In 1983 Cain turned his attention exclusively to the Empire Super Sprint Series with just his wife Linda as his pit crew.
+In 1983, Cain turned his attention exclusively to the Empire Super Sprint Series with just his wife Linda as his pit crew.
 He proved again to be a winner, contending at the renown tracks of the northeast, including Brewerton Speedway, New York; Devil's Bowl Speedway in West Haven, Vermont; Merrittville Speedway in Ontario; and in Pennsylvania at Lernerville Speedway, Mercer Speedway, Sportsman Speedway (Knox), and Tri-City Speedway (Franklin).

-Bobby Cain was still racing at age 74 when he was inducted into the Northeast Dirt Modified Hall of Fame in 2005.
+Cain was still racing at age 74 when he was inducted into the Northeast Dirt Modified Hall of Fame in 2005.